vernonalbertabc/Kaggle-Projects/README.md

 5. Manufacturing

 ```
 The datasets are based on sources from Kaggle.
-The presentation for the e-commerce notebook is still under completion